Estimated Time: 30 minutes

 In another terminal window scale

-.cf scale articulate -m 1G
+articulate.cf scale articulate -m 1G -

 Observe log output.